Dunn baronets

 A second creation was made on 25 June 1917 for Sir William Henry Dunn, of Clitheroe in the County Palatine of Lancaster, Lord Mayor of London.
 This creation became extinct upon the death of the second baronet in 1971.

-The third and final creation was on 13 January 1921 for James Hamet Dunn, of Bathurst in the Province of New Brunswick in the Dominion of Canada, the Canadian financier and industrialist.
+The third and final creation was on 13 January 1921 for James Hamet Dunn, of Bathurst in the Province of New Brunswick in Canada, the Canadian financier and industrialist.
 This creation became extinct in 1976.